Prolonging Your Content’s Lifecycle in the Content Supply Chain

 4. Keep terminology consistent

 Consistent terminology reduces translation costs and provides unified content experiences for your prospects and customers.
-And brand-specific words and phrases have to be kept consistent if you want to create content with a long lifecycle.
+And brand-specific terminology have to be kept consistent if you want to create content with a long lifecycle.

 If you’ve noticed that different departments each have a unique way of describing the same product, feature, or process or that translations of source content include different descriptions of the same term, you need to align your brand terminology across the enterprise.